seanmtracey/cloudflare-todo-tutorial/README.md

 ![A screengrab showing the output of Wrangler successfully creating a project](/doc_assets/image_1.png)

 You'll be asked to enter the production branch name.
-Cloudflare Pages has production and development environments for building applications on.
+Cloudflare Pages has production and development environments for building applications on, but we're not going to cover that in this tutorial.
 Press your "return" key to select the `main` branch as your production branch, as this is the only branch we'll be using to deploy.

 After the project has been successfully created, a unique URL will be generated where we'll be able to access our application once we've deployed it.
 There's nothing deployed yet, so there'll be nothing to see there, but take note of this for later.